Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-n1D2PCqQArI.md

 >
 > [Music]
 >
-> the zooping maintain the direction of the original piece yeah i think so i don't think it flips them around no as usual
+> the zooping maintain the direction of the original piece yeah I think so I don't think it flips them around no as usual